-Table 4.12: Summary of CO values recorded at the Highway 24 (Colorado Springs) station during 2019.
+Table 4.12: Summary of CO values recorded at the Highway 24 (Colorado Springs) station during 2022.

-Figure 4.28: Fifteen-year trend in annual maximum one-hour (top) and eight-hour (center) CO values and annual mean eight-hour CO concentrations (bottom) for monitoring sites in the Pikes Peak region.
+Figure 4.32: Fifteen-year trend in annual maximum one-hour (top) and eight-hour (center) CO values and annual mean eight-hour CO concentrations (bottom) for monitoring sites in the Pikes Peak region.
 The one-hour and eight-hour NAAQS (35 ppm and 9 ppm, respectively) are shown as dashed red lines.

-Table 4.13: Summary of O3 values recorded at monitoring stations in the Pikes Peak region during 2019.
+Table 4.13: Summary of O_3 values recorded at monitoring stations in the Pikes Peak region during 2022.
+Sites having three-year NAAQS values in excess of 70 ppb are indicated by asterisks.

-Figure 4.29: Fifteen-year trend in ozone eight-hour NAAQS values (top) and annual mean eight-hour concentrations (bottom) for monitoring sites in the Pikes Peak region.
+Figure 4.33: Fifteen-year trend in ozone eight-hour NAAQS values (top) and annual mean eight-hour concentrations (bottom) for monitoring sites in the Pikes Peak region.
 The eight-hour NAAQS (70 ppb) is shown as a dashed red line.